PETS NEEDING EXPENSIVE MEDICAL TREATMENT

 Dr Justin advises us that these conditions can improve over 2 to 3 weeks, so we can only hope and pray that Kit Kat will make a full recovery.
 SASH is taking very good care of him, and anxiously watching his Creatinine levels, which are an important indicator of renal (kidney)health.
 The night Kit Kat was rushed to SASH, this was sky high, over 1000!
 Today it is down to 740.
 SASH says he is eating fairly well, and was very active and playful today, which is also a good sign.
 Whilst Kit Kat is responding well to treatment so far, his condition is complex, and still very serious.

-We estimate that Kit Kat’s treatment may cost $4000 - $5000.
-If you would like to support Kit Kat with a tax deductible donation towards his Appeal, you can donate and get an automatic receipt at this link:
+If you would like to support Kit Kat with a tax deductible donation towards his appeal, you can donate and get an automatic receipt at this link:

 Please mention that your donation is for Kit Kat, and email [email protected] so we can list your gift under Kit Kat’s Appeal.